philkam/AI_Personality-Prediction-System-Through-CV-Analysis/README.md

 ### Hosted app

 Our hosted app had some features removed due to limited storage by hosting provider.
-We eliminate the personality feature due to the size of the models trained.
+We eliminated the personality feature due to the size of the models trained.
 However, all other features are fully functional.

 [WeEmploy.com](http://phoebemensah.pythonanywhere.com/)